7 Ways to Supercharge Your Productivity

 3. Clean Up!

 Start with your work space.
-The National Association of Professional Organizations found that the average employee wastes one hour per day searching for missing information.
+The average employee wastes one hour per day searching for missing information.
 Keep your desk – and your virtual desktop – clean to increase productivity and ultimately to save your sanity.

 4. Create Lists